 TC11.
 Latency-aware access in the unlicensed spectrum All consumer use cases Optimized latency in unlicensed spectrum enables more options for offloading within the subnetwork TC12.
-Centralized radio resource management All consumer use cases Optimized resource allocation depending on the deployment scenarios.
+Centralized radio All consumer use cases Optimized resource allocation depending on the resource management deployment scenarios.
 TC13.
-Distributed/hybrid radio resource management.
-All consumer use cases e.g., distributed within the subnetwork TC14.
-Jamming detection and mitigation AR Navigation Navigation in an open space prone to possible jamming.
+Distributed/hybrid All consumer use cases e.g., distributed within the subnetwork radio resource management.
+TC14.
+Jamming detection AR Navigation Navigation in an open space prone to possible and mitigation jamming.
 TC15.
-Hybrid management of traffic, spectrum and computational resources All consumer use cases There is a trade-off between communication and compute when deciding about offloading strategies for the provisioning of multimedia content, e.g., rendering.
-To find the optimum setting and to maintain it despite variations in connectivity and compute demand requires an integrated approach to scheduling and resource management.
+Hybrid management All consumer use cases There is a trade-off between communication of traffic, spectrum and and compute when deciding about offloading computational resources strategies for the provisioning of multimedia content, e.g., rendering.
+To find the optimum setting and to maintain it despite variations in integrated approach to scheduling and resource management.
 TC16.
-Coordination of operations among subnetworks in the same entity All consumer use cases If multiple subnetworks (e.g., within the classroom) serve the users, potentially via multiple local or edge servers, and considering that the subnetwork may be built from a hierarchy of personal subnetworks that aggregate each user's set of devices, this will be very relevant
+Coordination of All consumer use cases If multiple subnetworks (e.g., within the operations among classroom) serve the users, potentially via subnetworks in the same multiple local or edge servers, and considering entity that the subnetwork may be built from a hierarchy of personal subnetworks that aggregate each user's set of devices, this will be very relevant